GraftingRayman/ComfyUI_GraftingRayman/README.md

 # GR Tile Image

-A node to add a border and tile the image
+A node to add a border in pixels and tile the image

 ![image](https://github.com/GraftingRayman/ComfyUI_GraftingRayman/assets/156515434/8a2b4ddc-f69b-40db-9c40-5bf5fe9d1d6d)